Orderella/PopupDialog/README.md

 pod 'PopupDialog', :git => 'https://github.com/Orderella/PopupDialog.git', :tag => '4.0'
 ```

-Please note the the Swift 2 release might not be up to date.
+Please note the the Swift 2 release will not be maintained when Swift 3 was officially released.

 ## Carthage